lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

     agen = ApecGenerator(0.05, 50.0, 10000, apec_root=".")

-Once you have an :class:`~soxs.spectra.ApecGenerator` object, you can use it to generate thermal spectra.
+Once you have an :class:`~soxs.spectra.ApecGenerator` object, you can use it to generate thermal spectra using the :meth:`~soxs.spectra.ApecGenerator.get_spectrum` method.
 The parameters are:

 * ``kT``: The temperature of the plasma, with default units of keV
 * ``abund``: The metal abundance, in solar units.
 Includes C, N, O, Ne, Mg, Al,